 Starting from the data minimization principle (which can be achieved by the “unlinkability” of data and individuals) is a basic first step toward engineering systems in line with PbD principles.
 In addition, Art.
 25 (I) GDPR also emphasizes pseudonymization as an example of an appropriate technical and organizational measure designed to implement data-protection principles, such as that of data minimization.

 In addition to data minimization, the GDPR’s other basic privacy principles need to be enforced: These include fairness and transparency of data processing for the individuals concerned (data subjects), intervenability by granting individuals the right to control their personal data and to intervene against data processing, as well as the classic security principles of data confidentiality, integrity and availability.
-These privacy protection goals may also contradict each other, as Figure 1 illustrates; solving such issues may be challenging.
+These privacy protection goals may also contradict each other and solving such issues may be challenging.
 For example, transparency for patients as to who has accessed their Electronic Health Records (EHRs) may be achieved by keeping a log of all instances of access.
 However, such logging creates additional data with regard to patients and health care personnel, thereby conflicting with the goal of data minimization.
 Furthermore, these log data may be highly sensitive; e.g. the fact that a psychiatrist has accessed someone’s EHR.

 PbD is an important enabler for making data processing legally (GDPR) compliant, privacy-friendly, socially acceptable and trusted by the individuals concerned.
 Failure to comply with privacy by design can cause severe privacy problems that will be difficult to address later.